-We pay each of our non-employee directors \$40,000 per year and \$1,000 for each meeting of the board of directors or any committee of the board that he attends.
+During 2007, we paid each of our non-employee directors \$40,000 and \$1,000 for each meeting of the board of directors or any committee of the board that he attended.
+Beginning in 2008, we will pay each of our non-employee directors \$50,000 per year and \$1,000 for each meeting of the board of directors or any committee of the board that he attends.
 We also pay an annual fee of \$10,000 to the Chairperson of the Audit Committee and \$7,500 to the Chairpersons of each of the Compensation Committee and Nominating and Corporate Governance Committee for chairing the committees.
 All of our directors are reimbursed for out-of-pocket expenses for attending board and committee meetings.
 In 2005 and 2006, each new non-employee director received a restricted stock award of 15,000 shares.
-In addition, each non-employee director receives an annual grant of shares on the date of the Company's annual meeting.
-On December 5, 2006, the Compensation Committee elected to change the number of shares in the annual grant to directors from 5,700 shares of restricted stock to a number of shares of restricted stock equal to \$150,000, based on the closing stock price on the date immediately preceding each year's annual meeting, which will vest ratably over the following 12 calendar quarters.
-Although eligible to do so, no director has elected to participate in our deferred compensation plan, which is described on page 23.
+On December 4, 2007, the board of directors, upon the recommendation of the Compensation Committee, elected to change the initial grant to new directors to a number of shares of restricted stock equal to approximately \$400,000, based on the closing stock price on the date immediately preceding the grant date, which vest ratably over the following 12 calendar quarters.